azizahmed77/Weather-dashboard/README.md

 ## Description

-A app that uses the OpenWeather API to allow users to search for the weather outlook of multiple cities so travelers may plan trips accordingly
+An app that uses the OpenWeather API to allow users to search for the weather outlook of multiple cities so travelers may plan trips accordingly

+## Contents

 - [Technology Used](#technology-used)
 - [Contact](#contact)